racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK7.md

 We constructed the `sendurl` variable based on the request URL, using Samy's friend ID (found as `"owner_guid":59` in the page HTML).

-Finally, we placed this code in Samy's `About me` section (using `Edit HTML` to insert the code) and visited his profile page with a different account (Boby).
+To prepare the attack, we then placed the code in Samy's `About me` section (using `Edit HTML` to insert the code) and visited his profile page with a different account (Boby).

+By doing this, the script was executed and, as a result, simply by visiting Samy's page, Boby automatically sent a request to add Samy as a friend (which can be confirmed in Samy's perspective).

 <p align="center" justify="center">
   <img src="./assets/LOGBOOK7/task4.2.png"/>
 </p>

-As a result, simply by visiting Samy's page, he was added to Boby's friends.

-#### Question 1
+#### Task 4: Question 1

 > Explain the purpose of Lines 1 and 2, why are they are needed?

-After analyzing the request that is sent upon clicking the `Add Friend` button, we can see that a timestamp and a token are passed, in order for the request to be considered valid.
-Therefore, the purpose of both lines (1) and (2) is to obtain these values so that we can send them in our request, as they are expected by server.
+After analyzing the request that is sent upon clicking the `Add Friend` button, we can see that a timestamp and a token are passed, in order validate the request.
+Therefore, the purpose of both lines (1) and (2) is to obtain/prepare these values so that we can send them in our request, as they are expected by server.
 Without these lines, our XSS attack would be unable to perform authenticated actions (like adding friends).
-More specifically, the purpose of the lines is:
+Specifically the purpose of each line is:
-  * First line: adds timestamp security token.
+  * First line: retrieve and add the timestamp security token.
-  * Second line: adds CSRF token.
+  * Second line: retrieve and add the CSRF token.

-#### Question 2
+#### Task4: Question 2

 > If the Elgg application only provide the Editor mode for the "About Me" field, i.e., you cannot switch to the Text mode, can you still launch a successful attack?

-To be able to launch the attack, we needed to add the `<script>` tag to the `About Me` section, so that when the website renders the tag, it executes the code contained withing the script.
+To be able to launch the attack, we needed to add the `<script>` tag to the `About Me` section, so that when the website renders the tag, it executes the code contained within the script.
 This exploit can only happen in the Text mode because any text that is written in Editor mode is escaped, leading to safer text that is rendered exactly as plaintext when shown again in the `About Me` section.
-This can be seen if we write `<script>alert('XSS');</script>` in visual editor, save and then analyze it has HTML, which would show the following: `<p>&lt;script&gt;alert('XSS');&lt;/script&gt;</p>`.
+This can be seen if we write `<script>alert('XSS');</script>` in visual editor, save and then analyze it has HTML, which would show the following: `<p>&lt;script&gt;alert('XSS');&lt;/script&gt;</p>` (same output but characters are escaped).
-In conclusion, if the Elgg application only provided the Editor mode for the "About me" section, we could not launch this attack.
+In conclusion, if the Elgg application only provided the Editor mode for the "About me" section, we could not launch this attack, at least not using the profile description.

 # Question 2